kajtd/Blog-Portfolio/content/articles/semantic-html-seo.md

 When you visit a website, you can easily identify various elements such as the navbar, footer, sidebar, or buttons.

 Even by looking at this article, it is clear that this blog post follows a specific structure.
-The article is on the left, sidebar is on the right, and header navigation is at the top.
+The article is in the center and header navigation is at the top.

 However, humans aren't the only ones that visit your website.